aherne/PHPNoSQLAPI/README.md

 - [Lucinda\NoSQL\ConnectionSingleton](#class-connectionsingleton): if your application uses a single NoSQL vendors per environment (the usual case)
 - [Lucinda\NoSQL\ConnectionFactory](#class-connectionfactory): if your application uses multiple NoSQL vendors per environment (in which case **server** tags must have *name* attribute)

-Both classes above insure a single [Lucinda\NoSQL\Driver](#interface-driver) is reused per server throughout session (input-output request flow) duration.
+Both classes above insure a single [Lucinda\NoSQL\Driver](#interface-driver) is reused per server throughout session (input-output request flow) duration when .
 If vendor associated is not embedded (APC/APCu) and requires a server, same object also implements [Lucinda\NoSQL\Server](#interface-server), which can be used in connection management.

 There may be situations when abstraction provided by [Lucinda\NoSQL\Driver](#interface-driver) is not enough and you need to run *specific* operations known only to respective vendor.
 You can do so by extra **getDriver** method, available unless vendor is APC/APCu: